Philosophy

 is a relationship-based approach rooted in a foundation of respect for

-them to be independent learners.
-We invite each child to be an active
+At WHE, we invite each child to be an active

-equally important human inclination towards interdependence and foster
+inclination towards interdependence and seek to foster

 and sensitive manner.